-Over time, you’ll notice how your beard looks more even in length.
-This, in itself, can make a beard look fuller, happier, and less stringy.
+Over time, you’ll probably notice how your beard looks more even in length.

-Believe it or not, your barber isn’t just for the hair on your head, and they can often help make a wispy and feather beard look fuller.
+Believe it or not, your barber isn’t just for the hair on your head, and they can often help make a beard look less stringy.

 They may do this by recommending a specific style.
 For example, trimming a goatee could remove those wispy and stringy cheek hairs.